baheithold/binary-heap/README.md

-# binary-heap
+# heap
-This is a binary heap module
+This is a heap module